jcpst/run-task/README.md

   console.log('bar')
 }

-bar.description = 'This will show up as the task's description on stdout.'
+bar.description = "This will show up as the task's description on stdout."
 ```

 * You can pass in more than one task.